-A grade 7 in both GCSE Chemistry (or 7-7 in GCSE Double Award Science).

-A good ability with GCSE Mathematics (Grade 6 or above) is essential as a large proportion of the questions at A Level involve calculations.
-A Level Mathematics is not essential but would help give pupils extra confidence in dealing with these calculations.
+- A grade 7 in GCSE Chemistry (or 7-7 in GCSE Double Award Science). - A good ability with GCSE Mathematics (Grade 6 minimum, grade 7 preferred) is essential as a large proportion of the questions at A Level involve calculations.
+A Level Mathematics is not essential but would help give pupils extra confidence in dealing with these concepts.